Darlington02/min-starknet/Readme.md

 ## MIN-ICO

 min-ico is a minimal implementation of a presale or ICO in Cairo.
-An initial coin offerings (ICOs) is the equivalent of an IPO, a popular way to raise funds for products and services usually related to cryptocurrency.
+An initial coin offering (ICOs) is the equivalent of an IPO, a popular way to raise funds for products and services usually related to cryptocurrency.

 The thought process for this application is a user interested in participating in the ICO needs to first register with 0.001 worth of accepted token(token A) by calling the `register` function, then once the ICO duration specified using the `ICO_DURATION` expires, he can now call the external function `claim` to claim his share of ICO tokens.

-PS: All users partaking in the ICO pays same amount for registration, and claims equal amount of tokens.
+PS: All users partaking in the ICO pay the same amount for registration, and claim equal amount of tokens.

 **Note: Remember to call approve(<contract address>, reg_amount) on the StarkNet ETH contract before calling the `register` function**